Thick Soergel calculus in type A: Background

-We will care in this paper primarily about the case of $\Hom(J,\emptyset)$ (resp. $\Hom(\emptyset,J)$) for some $J$.
-This is none other than the left (resp. right) ideal generated by $b_J$ inside $\mH$, and the left (resp. right) action of $\End(\emptyset)$ on this space by composition is precisely the action of $\mH$ on the ideal.
-Henceforth, every result stated for the left, or for $\Hom(J,\emptyset)$ etcetera, has an obvious analog on the right, which we leave to the reader.
+We will not need any features of the standard basis in this paper, beyond the implications for the Kazhdan-Lusztig basis which we mention in this section.

+We also note that $b_J$ is contained inside the subalgebra $\HB_J$.
+This immediately implies two generalizations of \eqref{bidistantbj}.

+Working with standard bases, it is also very easy to prove the following, which explains \eqref{bJcommutebK}.

-The Hecke algebra has a \emph{trivial representation} $T$, a left $\mH$-module.
-It is free of rank 1 as a $\Zvv$-module, and $b_i$ acts by multiplication by $(v + v^{-1})$.
-As is clear by (\ref{bJproperty}), the trivial representation can be embedded inside the regular representation of $\mH$ by looking at the left ideal of $b_I$.
-For a parabolic subset $J \subset I$, we may induce the trivial representation of $\mH_J$ up to $\mH$ to get a representation $T_J$, and this can also (less obviously) be embedded inside the regular representation of $\mH$ by looking at the left ideal of $b_J$.
-Therefore, this induced trivial module is none other than $\Hom(J, \emptyset)$.
+The Hecke algebra has a \emph{trivial representation} $T$, a left $\HB$-module.
+It is free of rank 1 as a $\Zvv$-module, and $b_i$ acts by multiplication by $[2] = v+v^{-1}$.
+The element $b_J$ acts on $T$ by multiplication by $[J]$, a fact which is obvious when the Hecke algebra is described in terms of the standard basis, see \cite[Lemma 2.2.3]{WillSingular}.
+Meanwhile, one knows (see \cite[Theorem 6.6]{LuszUnequal14}) that $b_i b_w = (v+v^{-1}) b_w$ whenever $w$ has $s_i$ in its left descent set.
+This implies that the $\Zvv$-span of $b_K$ is a realization of the trivial representation of the subalgebra $\HB_J$, whenever $J \subset K$.
+From this we have the following generalizations of \eqref{bisq}.